30 Picturesque Places to Visit in Nepal

 The term oligotrophic lake is characterized by its low nutrition content, resulting in exceptionally clear and pristine water.
 With minimal organic matter and nutrients present in water, it has an alluring color.
 This creates a unique environment where the lake's transparency allows for a clear view of the lake bed, showcasing the beautiful landscape.

 Surrounded by rugged mountain terrain, the lake is nestled within Shey Phoksundo National Park, which is renowned for its diverse flora and fauna.
-Shey-Phoksundo Trek can be done in 12 days, which offers a tranquil and secluded setting, attracting nature enthusiasts and trekkers seeking an off-the-beaten-path adventure.
+The Shey-Phoksundo Trek can be done in 12 days, which offers a tranquil and secluded setting, attracting nature enthusiasts and trekkers seeking an off-the-beaten-path adventure.

 Situated in the northern region of Nepal, Langtang National Park stands out as one of the nearest national parks to Kathmandu Valley.
 The park is renowned for its iconic mountains, such as Mt.
 Langtang, Dorje Lakpa, and Mt.
 Yala.
 The captivating Langtang Valley is a culturally vibrant and picturesque area.
 If you're seeking a week-long getaway, Langtang National Park offers an ideal destination to unwind and enjoy a memorable vacation.